 The program meets the requirements of this Key Element.
-The program provided evidence of mechanisms in place to review and revise resources.
-Specific examples of improved resources based on feedback from Communities of Interests were also provided.
+The program provided evidence of sufficient fiscal resources.

 Key Element III-B: Technological Resources

 The program demonstrates that technological resources (e.g., laptops, audio/visual equipment, EMRs and Billing Systems, Virtual Meeting Space) are secure, confidential, Health Insurance Portability and Accountability Act compliant (if relevant), and sufficient to achieve the program's mission, goals, and outcomes.
 These resources are reviewed, revised as needed, and support program effectiveness.